OWASP/pysap/docs/examples/router.rst

 .. code-block:: none

-    $ ./router_fingerprint.py -a --new-fingerprints-file saprouter_new_fingerprints.json -i '{
+    $ examples/router_fingerprint.py -a --new-fingerprints-file saprouter_new_fingerprints.json -i '{
     >     "comment": "A new comment to add to the fingerprint",
-    >     "submitted_by": "email or contact of the submitter",
+    >     "submitted_by": "GitHub username of the submitter",
     >     "update_level": "update level",
     >     "patch_number": "patch number",
-    >     "file_version": "file vesion",
+    >     "file_version": "file version",
     >     "platform": "linux_x86_64",
     >     "source_id": "source id number"
     > }'